System Power Minimization to Access Non-Contiguous Spectrum in Cognitive Radio Networks: Low Complexity Algorithm Design

 \subsubsection{Greedy Scheduling Algorithm}

-The greedy scheduling algorithm of Table~\ref{tab:GreedyScheduling} is a sub-routine that's called from line $11$ of the central program of Table~\ref{tab:GreedyMultiHop}.
+The greedy scheduling algorithm of Algorithm~\ref{alg:GreedyScheduling} is a sub-routine that's called from operation~\ref{GM:Op13} of the central program of Algorithm~\ref{alg:GreedyMultiHop}.
 The sub-routine receives previously assigned scheduling and power allocation variables from the central program.
 The central controller also asks the sub-routine to focus on a particular link $(a,b)$.
 The sub-routine iterates through all available channels and finds the best available channel for $(a,b)$.

-Line $1$ of Table~\ref{tab:GreedyScheduling} starts the iteration for all channels.
-Line $2$ stores the global scheduling ($x_{ij}^m$) and power allocation ($p_{ij}^m$) variables in local dummy variables $x_{new,ij}^m$ and $p_{new,ij}^m$ respectively.
-Line $3$ assigns the current channel to the focus link $(a,b)$.
-Line $4$-$7$ calculates the transmit schedule ($x_i^{t,m}$), receiver schedule ($x_i^{r,m}$), transmit span ($q_{t,i}$) and receiver span ($q_{r,i}$) for all nodes $i \in \mathcal{N}$.
-Line $8$ assumes equal flow allocation among the selected channels and finds the power allocation in link $(a,b)$ to meet rate requirement.
-Line $9$ calls the sub-routine of Table~\ref{tab:InterferenceCheck} and checks if current channel assignment causes interference to other links.
-Line $11$ calculates total system power of the current iteration.
-Line $12$ comes out of the loop and finds the minimum system power ($P_{tot,new}$) among all channels.
-Line $13$ compares ($P_{tot,new}$) with global system power ($P_{tot}$) and updates scheduling and power variables accordingly.
+Operation~\ref{GS:Op1} stores the global scheduling ($x_{ij}^m$) and power allocation ($p_{ij}^m$) variables in local dummy variables $x_{new,ij}^m$ and $p_{new,ij}^m$ respectively.
+Operation~\ref{GS:Op2} of Algorithm~\ref{alg:GreedyScheduling} starts the iteration for all channels.
+Operation~\ref{GS:Op3} assigns the current channel to the focus link $(a,b)$.
+Operation~\ref{GS:Op4} and~\ref{GS:Op5} calculate the transmit span ($q_{t,i}$) and receiver span ($q_{r,i}$) for all nodes $i \in \mathcal{N}$.
+Operation~\ref{GS:Op6} assumes equal flow allocation among the selected channels and finds the power allocation in link $(a,b)$ to meet rate requirement.
+Operation~\ref{GS:Op7} calls the sub-routine of Algorithm~\ref{alg:InterferenceCheck} and checks if current channel assignment causes interference to other links.
+Operation~\ref{GS:Op11} calculates total system power of the current iteration.
+Operation~\ref{GS:Op14} comes out of the loop.
+Operation~\ref{GS:Op15} finds the minimum system power ($P_{tot,new}$) among all possible channel allocations.
+Operation~\ref{GS:Op16}-\ref{GS:Op22} compare the achievable minimum system power ($P_{tot,new}$) with the stored global system power ($P_{tot}$) and update scheduling and power variables accordingly.

-We assume equal flow per channel in each link in line $9$ of Table~\ref{tab:GreedyScheduling}.
+We assume equal flow per channel in each link in operation~\ref{GS:Op6} and~\ref{GS:Op19} of Algorithm~\ref{alg:GreedyScheduling}.
 This simplifies the calculation of transmission power per channel and avoids the computation of a convex optimization program in each loop.
-However, we consider optimal flow and power allocation in our final optimization problem of line $13$ of Table~\ref{tab:GreedyMultiHop}.
+However, we consider optimal flow and power allocation in our final optimization problem of operation~\ref{GM:Op19} of Algorithm~\ref{alg:GreedyMultiHop}.